IMPORTANT INFORMATION FOR RECIPIENTS AND INVESTORS. WHEN THE campaign ends, the issuer’s STOCK PRICE WILL crash.

 - The Paying Parties likely hold securities of an Issuer which they acquired from the Issuer, affiliate or non-affiliate shareholders or from its own open market purchases before, during or after the Campaign.
 The Paying Parties may have acquired these securities for services or at prices lower than that paid by Recipients.
 The Paying Parties may sell these securities during the Campaign while the Publisher publishes the Information recommending that Recipients purchase.
 Selling by a Paying Party will likely cause Recipients who purchase securities of any of the Issuers to suffer losses.

-StockWireNews (stock wire news . com) is owned by StockNewsWire LLC, a limited liability company.
-An owner of StockNewsWire, LLC owns an interest in the limited liability company that owns and operates small cap firm . com (“SCF”), an interest in the limited liability company that owns and operates fierceinvestor . com (“FI”), an interest in the limited liability company that owns and operates stockstreetwire . com (SSW), and an interest in the limited liability company that owns and operates nasdaq wire news . com (NWN) .
-From time to time, StockWireNews, SCF, FI, SSW, and/or NWN will publicly disseminate information about a company via website, email, SMS and other points of media.
+An owner of SWN Media LLC owns and operates stockwirenews . com (“SWN”), smallcapfirm . com (“SCF”), owns and operates fierceinvestor . com (“FI”), and owns and operates stockstreetwire . com (“SSW”).
+From time to time, StockWireNews, SCF, FI, and/or SSW will publicly disseminate information about a company via website, email, SMS and other points of media.
+Ownership of “FI” and “SSW” has now moved to a single individual.